flimflam-austin/hugo-cms-test/site/content/quick_quotes/20200810-pres-trump-when-asked-how-he-will-enforce-the-four-executive-actions-he-signed-on-saturday-in-order-to-provide-covid-19-economic-relief-without-congress/index.md

   * House Speaker Nancy Pelosi (D-CA) [said](https://www.facebook.com/NancyPelosi/) “_President Trump’s meager executive actions **do little for working families.** Republicans must come back to the negotiating table, meet us halfway and work toward a compromise that will truly help American workers and familie_s.”
   * Senator Ben Sasse (R-NE) [said](https://www.sasse.senate.gov/public/index.cfm/press-releases?ID=7E22ECEA-CE33-4E4E-B109-6C0ED418170F) “_The pen-and-phone theory of executive lawmaking is unconstitutional slop.
 President Obama did not have the power to unilaterally rewrite immigration law with DACA, and President **Trump does not have the power to unilaterally rewrite the payroll tax law.** Under the Constitution, that power belongs to the American people acting through their members of Congress_.”
   * The President meanwhile accused the Democrats of too many “add-ons” to a stimulus bill: _“…what the Democrats primarily want is bailout money…They want to bailout states that have been badly managed by Democrats, badly run by Democrats for many years — and, in fact, in all cases, many decades.
 And we’re not willing to do that.”
-Read the [President’s comments HERE](https://www.whitehouse.gov/briefings-statements/remarks-president-trump-press-briefing-080920/)_�s comments HERE](https://www.whitehouse.gov/briefings-statements/remarks-president-trump-press-briefing-080920/)_
+Read the [President’s comments HERE](https://www.whitehouse.gov/briefings-statements/remarks-president-trump-press-briefing-080920/)_